 We left Boston for Wilmot, New Hampshire, where we had to drive thirty minutes to get to a Laundromat and sixty for something more interesting than washing our clothes.
-We had two kids then, Sarah, who was four, and Ezra, just a baby.
+We had two kids then, a daughter who was four, and a baby son.
 Our home was a one-room cabin on a dirt road, twelve-by-twenty feet, with no electricity, phone, running water or indoor plumbing.
 A portable toilet was in the attic and we hauled the slop bucket to the outhouse.
 The rent was $35 a month.

-A man who stopped crawled beneath the truck.
+A man, who stopped, crawled beneath the truck.
 He shook his head when he stood up.
 The chassis was so rusted it was ready to disintegrate.
 This truck wasn’t safe to drive.
 I cursed the man who sold us this piece of junk and Hank’s gullibility that he expected all old Yankees to be honest.
-We abandoned the truck then hitchhiked with the two kids to the cabin.
+We took off the plates, abandoned the truck, and then hitchhiked with the two kids to the cabin.

 I cooked our meals on a two-burner propane stove: soup, and lots of oatmeal and pancakes with Clayton’s maple syrup.
 We had squash, apples, potatoes, and cabbage we bought at a farm.
 Stored in the cold attic they kept nearly through the winter.

 One week Hank got caught in a snow storm on his truck route in Maine, so he couldn’t make it home.
 I honestly don’t remember how I found out since we didn’t have a phone.
 Maybe he relayed a message to my neighbor, Pat.

 I was running out of split firewood, so Pat showed me how to use a maul to split the oak and maple logs length-wise to size: raising that heavy tool over my head, then using the strength of my belly and legs to make a good slice.